 And did not daintily avoid it or helplessly stand afar off and scream.

-Science—and maybe such will prove its principal service—prepares the way for this noblest of religions,
+Science—and maybe such will prove its principal service—prepares the way for this noblest of religions, showing that all of humanity, and of everything, is divine in its bases, its eligibilities.

-Precious counted parts of moral civilization, and indispensable to it, to prevent fanaticism—
+Scientific facts, deductions, are divine too—precious counted parts of moral civilization, and indispensable to it, to prevent fanaticism.
+Did you think the demonstrable less divine than the mythical?

 Science alone has perfect faith,

-Faith not in a part only, but all.
+Faith not in a part only, but all,

 Science says to us—be ready to say yes,